dlde-2023/dlde-2023.github.io/_pages/home.md

   <p> <span style="font-weight:500;">Submission:</span>
   <br/>
     Accepted submissions will be presented during joint poster sessions and will be made publicly available as non-archival reports, allowing future submissions to archival conferences or journals.
-    Exceptional submissions will be either selected for four 15-minute contributed talks or eight 5-minute spotlight oral presentations.
+    Exceptional submissions will be selected for spotlight talks.
   </p>

   <p>